 20. Education, Ecology, and Community Development

-The conference welcomes proposals from experts in education, social sciences and public policy and government executives, scholars, academics, consultants, professional researchers, independent scholars, practitioners, post-docs and PhD/graduate students.
+The conference welcomes proposals from experts in education, social sciences and public policy and government officials, scholars, academics, consultants, professional researchers, independent scholars, practitioners, post-docs and PhD/graduate students.
 We also welcome case studies, work-in-progress reports, or proposals in order to generate discussion and feedback in any of the conference topic areas.

 PowerPoint Presentations: The conference room is equipped with a laptop, a digital projector and a projector screen.
 The laptop is set up for PowerPoint presentations. presenters are asked to save their presentations in a compatible format.
 There is a 25-minute limit per presentation.